Products of manifolds with fibered corners: Fibered corners

-and it then follows from a local application of Theorem~\ref{T:ord_bhs_str} that this is in fact a fiber bundle with typical fiber the join $\bff H \jtimes_{X,Y} \bff G$ (or simply $\bff H \ttimes \bff G$ if $H = X$ or $G = Y$).
+and it then follows from a local application of Theorem~\ref{T:ord_bhs_str} that this is in fact a fiber bundle with typical fiber the join $\bff G \jtimes_{X,Y} \bff H$ (or simply $\bff G \ttimes \bff H$ if $G = X$ or $H = Y$).

-Moreover, by the universal property of products in the ordered corners category, it follows that whenever $Z$ is a manifold with fibered corners with morphisms $f : Z \to X$ and $g : Z \to Y$ thereby inducing an ordered morphism $Z \to X\ttimes Y$, the restriction of this morphism to any $E \in \Mtot(Z)$ with $E \leq Z$ fits into a naturally commutative diagram
+Moreover, by the universal property of products in the ordered corners category, it follows that whenever $W$ is a manifold with fibered corners with morphisms $f : W \to X$ and $g : W \to Y$ thereby inducing an ordered morphism $W \to X\ttimes Y$, the restriction of this morphism to any $E \in \Mtot(W)$ with $E \leq W$ fits into a naturally commutative diagram

-with the map $\bfb E \to \bfb H \ttimes \bfb G$ induced by $f_E : \bfb E \to \bfb H$ and $g_E : \bfb E \to \bfb G$.
-In other words, the map $Z \to X \ttimes Y$ is canonically fibered over each $E \leq Z \in \Mtot(Z)$.
+with the map $\bfb E \to \bfb G \ttimes \bfb H$ induced by $f_E : \bfb E \to \bfb G$ and $g_E : \bfb E \to \bfb H$.
+In other words, the map $W \to X \ttimes Y$ is canonically fibered over each $E \leq W \in \Mtot(W)$.

-Note that none of the above makes any reference to an fc-equivalence class of boundary defining functions on $X$, $Y$, or $Z$; or to the compatibility of morphisms with respect to such classes.
+Note that none of the above makes any reference to fc-equivalence classes of boundary defining functions on $X$, $Y$, or $W$.
 In fact, it follows from this observation that, provided we restrict consideration to \emph{interior maximal} manifolds with fibered corners, we can define a weaker category in which the objects are merely required to have fibered corners (without specifying equivalence classes of boundary defining functions) and morphisms are merely required to be ordered and fibered; what we have just shown is that $X\ttimes Y$ is a product in this category: \begin{thm} The ordered product is a categorical product in the category whose objects are interior maximal manifolds with fibered corners and whose morphisms are ordered morphisms in the sense of Definition~\ref{D:ordcorn} which are fibered in the sense of Definition~\ref{D:fibered_map}. \end{thm}